mawelous/yamop/README.md

         Laravel\Error::native($code, $error, $file, $line);
     });
 ```

-Then you can start using `add` funciton.
-With `add` you... add code to revert changes you made with save or update.
-You can use clousure to do that.
-Here's an example.
+Then you can start using the `add` method.
+With `add` you add code to revert changes you made with save or update.
+You can use a closure to do that.

+Here an example:

 ```php
     User::getMapper()->update(